mongodb/docs/source/core/replication.rst

 Replica sets preferentially elect and maintain the primary status of the node with the highest ``priority`` setting.
-Within a replica set, you can set some nodes with priorities to higher values increase the chances that they'll be elected primary and some nodes to values to lower values to ensure that they'll only be elected to primary if no other node is eligible.
+Within a replica set, you can set some members to have priorities that are higher to increase the chance that these instances will become primary and some nodes to values to lower values to ensure that they'll become primary if no other node is eligible.
 See :ref:`replica set priorities
 <replica-set-node-priority>`" for more information.